 HAS120 First Aid 1

 HAS130 Personal and Community Health 3

-HAS200Q Professional Activities: Individual/Dual ^{2,3} 4
+HAS200Q Professional Activities I 4

 HAS201 Foundations of Physical Education 2

-HAS210 3 3
+HAS210 Professional Activities II 3

-HAS215 2
+HAS215 Professional Activities III 2

-HAS220A Educational Rhythms 1 3
+HAS220A Educational Rhythms 3

 HAS247 Motor Development and Learning 3

 HAS306 Administration of Athletics and Physical Education 2

 HAS316 Curriculum Development in Physical Education 3

 HAS320 Developmental and Adapted Physical Education 3

 HAS321 Developmental and Adapted Field Experience 1

 HAS340 School Health and Drug Issues 3

 HAS375 Biomechanics 3

 HAS376 Exercise Physiology and Assessment 3

-Select one of the follow ing sequences: 4
+Select one of the follo wing sequences: 4

-BIO100 & 100D Principles of Biology and Principles of Biology Lab 2
+BIO100 & 100D Principles of Biology and Principles of Biology Lab

-BIO104 & 104D Human Biology and Human Biology Lab 2
+BIO104 & 104D Human Biology and Human Biology Lab

 BIO238 & BIO239 Human Anatomy and Physiology and Human Anatomy and Physiology Lab 4

 EDU200 Introduction to Education 3

 EDU201 Introduction to Education Field Experience 1

 EDU220 Introduction to Middle Level Education 3

 EDU240 Educational Psychology 3

 EDU241 Educational Psychology Field Experience 1

-EDU317GZ Educational Equity 2 3
+EDU317GZ Educational Equity 3

 EDU320 Pedagogy and the Young Adolescent Learner 2

 EDU424 Methods in Teaching K-12 Physical Education 3

 EDU425 Middle Level Practicum in Physical Education 1

 EDU490 Student Teaching Block 15

-General Education 51-52 Total Credits 133-134
+General Education 51-52

+Total Credits 133-134

-1 Because of possible double counting between General Education and the major, the actual total can be reduced to 125-126 credits.
+Because of possible double counting between General Education and the major, the actual total can be reduced to 125-126 credits.

-2 A student may also choose to use this course to meet a General Education requirement.
+A student may also choose to use this course to meet a General Education requirement.

-- 3 Students lacking competency in motor skills may be required to take additional one-credit Leisure and Lifetime Sports courses to improve their performance level. - Note: Students must earn a grade of C or better in each content area and education course (HAS, BIO, EDU) in the major.
+Students lacking competency in motor skills may be required to take additional one-credit Leisure and Lifetime Sports courses to improve their performance level.

+Students must earn a grade of C or better in each content area and education course (HAS, BIO, EDU) in the major.
 Courses with grades of C- or lower must be repeated.

-Students with K-12 licensure in Physical Education may complete a Developmental and Adapted Physical Education Endorsement or a Middle Level Endorsement.
+Students with K-12 licensure in Physical Education may choose one or more Middle Level Endorsements.
 See endorsement area listing under Major in Elementary Education with Middle Level Endorsement in the Education section of this catalog.